 gravity: section of galaxy.yml:

-gravity: handlers: handler: processes: 3 pools: - job-handler - workflow-scheduler special: pools: - job-handler.special
+gravity: handlers: handler: processes: 3 pools: - job-handlers - workflow-schedulers special: pools: - job-handlers.special

 In this example 4 processes will be started in total:

-3 processes will act as job handler and workflow scheduler, and one process will be dedicated to handling jobs for the
+3 processes will act as job handlers and workflow schedulers, and one process will be dedicated to handling jobs for the

 special tag only.
 With the